 Our accounts receivable ledger template is designed in Excel and simple to use.
+It is also known as a sales ledger template.
 As with all our templates, it is free, and no registration is required.
 It can be downloaded at the end of this page.

-Keeping a list of sales invoices which are overdue for payment is part of credit control and cash flow.
-With our template, it will show you how many days overdue invoices are, the amount owing and space that you can note communications with the customer.
+Keeping a list of overdue sales invoices for payment is part of credit control and cash flow.
+Our template will show you how many days overdue invoices are, the amount owing, and space to note communications with the customer.

 It is important to contact customers to chase up payments that are becoming due or overdue.
 Many businesses fail to complete credit control promptly and can then end up with cash flow problems.